yuehuarulian/my_depthsplat/README.md

 We fine-tune our Gaussian Splatting pre-trained depth model using ground-truth depth supervision.
 The depth models are trained with a randomly selected number of input images (ranging from 2 to 8) and can be used for depth prediction from multi-view posed images.
 For more details, please refer to [scripts/inference_depth.sh](scripts/inference_depth.sh).

-A simple inference pipeline is cooking, stay tuned... 🍳🔥🚀

 <p align="center">
   <a href="">